djannot/ecs-401/nfs/archive.md

 Name the bucket *xyzarchivebucket*, validate that the namespace is *xyzarchive* and ensure that the Bucket Owner is the previously created object user, *writer*.
 Below this select *Enable* for File System and fill in *writers* as the group name and allow read/write in both columns.

-CBNOTE: leave the Default Bucket Group and permissions blank.
-If the setup is a GEO ECS, the ‘Access During Outage’ can be enabled if the Replication Group contains multiple sites.
-No other bucket settings should be set.

 ##Prepare the linux host
 Before configuring the export on the ECS, user(s)/group(s) and mount point for the share is needed on the client.
 Logging onto the linux host and switching to root, create the group *writers* with GID *5000*;